stackitcloud/stackit-cli/docs/stackit_beta_edge-cloud_instance_list.md

 ### Examples

 ```
-  Lists all edge instances of a given project
+  Lists all Edge Cloud instances of a given project
   $ stackit beta edge-cloud instance list

-  Lists all edge instances of a given project and limits the output to two instances
+  Lists all Edge Cloud instances of a given project and limits the output to two instances
   $ stackit beta edge-cloud instance list --limit 2
 ```